oracle/gdk-vscode-extensions/micronaut-tools/README.md

 1. Right-click the package name and select **New From Template...** from the menu.
 2. When prompted, select **Micronaut**, then **Micronaut Controller Classes (from Data Repositories)**.
-3. From the list of repositories select one or more items.
+3. From the list of repositories, select one or more items.
 4. Click **Enter**

-A controller is then generated that has access to the data repository.
-By default it contains a REST endpoint to access the repository's `findAll()` method in its `list()` method.
+A controller that has access to the data repository is generated.
+By default, it contains a REST endpoint to access the repository's `findAll()` method in its `list()` method.

 Other REST Endpoints accessing Repository members can be added to the controller.
-This can be done either through **code completion** (select the desired method from the list) or directly form the editor:  **Source Action... | Generata Data Endpoint...**.
+This can be done either through **code completion** (select the desired method from the list) or directly from the editor:  **Source Action... | Generata Data Endpoint...**.

-Currently `delete()` and `get()` methods are provided, both are annotated with the Data Entity `@id` parameter.
+Currently, `delete()` and `get()` methods are provided; both are annotated with the Data Entity `@id` parameter.

 ![Create Micronaut Data Repository Classes](./images/create-controllers.gif)